 There is a Riley Park further east along U.S. 40, featuring a silhouette of the poet at the top of the entrance gate, and just a short distance further east is a Riley Park Plaza, also featuring a similar likeness of the poet in its signage.
 Each October around the time of Riley’s birthday the town honors its most famous resident with Riley Days.

-Riley Days is an arts and crafts festival held in Greenfield.
-The festival begins each year on the first Thursday in October.
-A parade, floats, musicians, food, and hundreds of vendors’ booths are part of the festival.
+Riley Days is an arts and crafts festival.
+It begins each year on the first Thursday in October.
+A parade, floats, musicians, food, and hundreds of vendors’ booths are part of the celebration.
 During the Parade of Flowers local schoolchildren walk to the Hancock County Courthouse to place flowers in front of Riley’s statue.
 Each year one of Riley’s poems is chosen as a theme.
 For 2017 the poem is “After The Frost,” and the 2018 entry will be “Out to Old Aunt Mary’s”—one of the best known and most beloved Riley poems.

 Riley Days dates back to 1912 when Indiana Governor Samuel Ralston asked all of the state to celebrate “Riley Days.”
 A year later a parade was held in Greenfield on his birthday in which Riley rode in a car through town and children covered both the car and Riley with flowers, then fell into line behind the vehicle as it made its way to the courthouse.
 Here Riley, deeply moved by the outpouring of his fellow citizens, was presented with a loving cup.
 Riley said “Heaven will indeed have to surpass itself to find more than I have here.”

-During the next year he watched the parade from the front porch of his Greenfield home.
+One year later he watched the parade from the front porch of his Greenfield home.
 It was the last time.
 James Whitcomb Riley died on July 22, 1916.
 According to the Riley Days website, an estimated 35,000 people attended his funeral.

-While James Whitcomb Riley isn’t as well known as he once was in American popular culture, he remains well known to many older American adults and especially so in Indiana, thanks in large part to his two homes in the state.
+While James Whitcomb Riley’s place in American popular culture has faded, he and his poetry are familiar to many older American adults and especially so in Indiana, thanks in large part to his two homes in the state.
 He also lives on as the namesake of The Riley Hospital for Children at IU (Indiana University) Health in Indianapolis, Indiana, one of the nation’s leading children’s hospitals.
 The Riley Foundation, which supports the work of the Riley Hospital for Children, also operates the Riley home in Indianapolis.

 One hundred years ago Riley was virtually a household name.
-His homespun poetry that celebrated childhood, the joys of rural life and everyday kinds of pleasures, some of it in dialect, was enormously popular.
+His homespun poetry, some of it in dialect, celebrating childhood, rural life and everyday pleasures, was enormously popular.
 For many years he was a celebrated performer on the lecture stage with a commanding presence.
 The distinguished British actor Sir Henry Irving, who listened to Riley recite, said the stage lost a great actor when Riley decided to focus his efforts on literature.

 He also worked some as an actor and musician, traveling with patent medicine shows through the state of Indiana and becoming more familiar with its cities, towns, hamlets and people.